Create a Custom Helper in Laravel

 }

-After adding helper in composer.json it is important to regenerate composer's autoload files with following command.
+After adding a helper in composer.json, it is important to regenerate composer's autoload files with the following command.

 composer dump-autoload

-This helper function format_date() can now be used anywhere in application including controllers, models and views etc. We demonstrated how to create a custom laravel helper and how to load it.
-Creating and loading a laravel helper is easy and helps to follow DRY (Don't Repeat Yourself) practice.
+This helper function format_date() can now be used anywhere in the application, including controllers, models and views etc. We demonstrated how to create a custom Laravel helper and how to load it.
+Creating and loading a Laravel helper is easy and helps to follow the DRY (Don't Repeat Yourself) practice.